tbensky/npct/README.md

 By summer 2020, the virus was really getting to me.
 The news was bad and getting worse.
 Would we ever emerge from this?
 I wanted do do something--anything---to help us through the Covid-19 crisis.
 Contact tracing can help, so I thought I'd work on something to help contain the Covid-19 outbreak.

-So I made a contract tracing system that doesn't use the phone at all.
-Say hello to "NPCP," the "no phone contact tracer."
+So I made a totally anonymous contract tracing system that doesn't use a mobile phone at all.
+Say hello to "NPCT," the "no phone contact tracer."

 # NPCT: The "no phone" Contact Tracer

+I think Bluetooth (BT) is ideal for contact tracing.
+It's a short-range protocol that can broadcast messages to receiving devices nearby.
+But you can't use a phone.
+So what's the plan?

+$8....$8.
+A fully BT-enabled ESP32 is $8 on eBay.
+This about what materials cost for masks people are making.
+There had to be someway of using this for a contact tracer.
+So here's my plan:

+* Come up with some encoding for a unique ID for yourself + your health information (easy: an MD5 + some additional hex codes to describe your health).
+* Put this encoding into the BT name of the ESP32.
+Tell it to constantly advertise itself.
+This takes care of broadcasting your information to those who come near you.
+* Also tell the ESP32 to constantly discover advertising devices, and log ones that have a BT name that also encodes one's health info.
+* Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.

+That's it.
+It works, and here's how I did it all.

+#